Carpenters Health and Security Plan

 - Obesity treatment regardless of diagnosis, including weight control programs, dietary or nutritional services or supplies, surgery or complications of surgery, prescription drugs, or wiring of the jaw or similar procedures, except as mandated by the Affordable Care Act (ACA) or under Bariatric Surgery.

-- Diet substitutes or nutritional supplements or services, except as provided under Infusion Therapy; or dietary counseling or instructions (classes), except as provided under Diabetic Care.
+- Diet substitutes or nutritional supplements or services, except as provided under Infusion Therapy; or dietary counseling or instructions (classes), except as provided under Diabetic Care and Behavioral Health Services.

 - Personal convenience items including, but not limited to, telephones, televisions, guest accommodations, educational materials, bath aids, raised toilet seats, heating pads, enuresis (bed wetting) training equipment, whirlpool baths, exercise equipment, muscle stimulators, weights, keyboard communication devices, adjustable beds, three-wheeled scooters, customized car seats and strollers, feeding chairs, orthopedic chairs, personal hygiene items, blood pressure devices, deluxe items such as motorized equipment, air conditioners, humidifiers, or air filter systems.